linux-cultist/venv-selector.nvim/README.md

 })
 ```

-### If you use Poetry, Pipenv or Pyenv-virtualenv
+### If you use Poetry, Pipenv, Pyenv-virtualenv or Anaconda

-If you use Poetry, Pipenv or Pyenv-virtualenv, you typically have all the virtual environments located in the same path as subfolders.
+If you use Poetry, Pipenv, Pyenv-virtualenv or Anaconda, you typically have all the virtual environments located in the same path as subfolders.

-VenvSelector automatically looks in the default paths for both Poetry, Pipenv and Pyenv-virtualenv virtual environments:
+VenvSelector automatically looks in the default paths for both Poetry, Pipenv, Pyenv-virtualenv and Anaconda virtual environments:

 _Mac:_

 - Poetry: `$HOME/Library/Caches/pypoetry/virtualenvs`
 - Pipenv: `$HOME/.local/share/virtualenvs`
-- Pyenv: `HOME/.pyenv.versions`
+- Pyenv: `$HOME/.pyenv.versions`
+- Anaconda: `$CONDA_PREFIX/envs`

 _Linux:_

 - Poetry: `$HOME/.cache/pypoetry/virtualenvs`
 - Pipenv: `$HOME/.local/share/virtualenvs`
 - Pyenv: `HOME/.pyenv.versions`
+- Anaconda: `$CONDA_PREFIX/envs`

 _Windows:_

 - Poetry: `%APPDATA%\\pypoetry\\virtualenvs`
 - Pipenv: `$HOME\\virtualenvs`
 - Pyenv: `%USERPROFILE%\\.pyenv\\versions`
+- Anaconda: `%CONDA_PREFIX%\\envs`

 You can override the default paths if the virtual environments are not being found by `VenvSelector`: